apache/nuttx-apps/nshlib/README.txt

   Execute the sequence of NSH commands in the file referred to by <script-path>.

-o shutdown
+o shutdown [--reset]

-  Shutdown and power off the system immediately.
-This command depends on hardware support to power down the system.
+  Shutdown and power off the system or, optionally, reset the system immediately.
+This command depends on hardware support to power down or reset the system; one, both, or neither behavior may be supported.

 o sleep <sec>